-The current system for recognizing academic advancement is predicated on a track record of publications.
-The individuals who share data are not rewarded academically for making that data available to others for analysis, nor for the work involved in preparing and curating the data.
-The current system for academic recognition is not aligned with the goals of data sharing and may contribute to the reticence to share data.
+The current system for recognizing academic advancement is predicated on a track record of peer-reviewed publications.
+Individuals who share data are rarely rewarded academically for making data available to others for secondary analysis, nor are they formally recognized for data preparation and curation.
+Because the current system of academic recognition is not aligned with the goals of data sharing, investigators may feel reticent about sharing data.

-In response, the MRCT Center has collaborated with the New England Journal of Medicine and the Association of American Medical Colleges to mobilize a working group of key stakeholders from academia, journals, and funding organizations.
-The group aims to work in the following five focus areas, each of which has its own specific objective:
+In response to these structural barriers, the MRCT Center, in collaboration with the New England Journal of Medicine and the Association of American Medical Colleges, formed a working group of key stakeholders from academia, journals, and funding organizations.
+The group is working to advance a system of recognition and academic credit for data generators who opt to share their data.
+Five focus areas, each of which has its own specific objective, are in development: